-The Altes Museum, built between 1823 and 1830 and designed by Karl Friedrich Schinkel, is one of the most important works of Neoclassical architecture.
+The Altes Museum, built between 1823 and 1830 and designed by Karl Friedrich Schinkel, is one of Neoclassical architecture’s most important works.
 With its clearly ordered exterior and an interior structure designed with exacting precision in the ancient Greek style, Schinkel pursued Humboldt’s idea of opening the museum as an educational institution for the public.

 - Location: Berlin, Germany

 Our mind is not free if it is not the master of its imagination; the freedom of the mind is manifest in every victory over self, every resistance to external enticements, every elimination of an obstacle to this goal.
 Every moment of freedom is blessed

 Altes Museum Photographs

 The Altes Museum (German for Old Museum) is a museum building on Museum Island in Berlin, Germany.
 Since restoration work in 2010/11, it houses the Antikensammlung (antiquities collection) of the Berlin State Museums.
 The museum building was built between 1823 and 1830 by the architect Karl Friedrich Schinkel in the neoclassical style to house the Prussian royal family’s art collection.
 The historic, protected building counts among the most distinguished in neoclassicism and is a high point of Schinkel’s career.
 Until 1845, it was called the Königliches Museum (Royal Museum).
 Along with the other museums and historic buildings on Museum Island, the Altes Museum was designated a UNESCO World Heritage Site in 1999.